 James is certified by the Administrative Office of the U.S. Courts as a Spanish and English court interpreter.
 He is an oral exam rater for a national credentialing program for interpreters.
 James worked as a court interpreter for the 13th Judicial Circuit in Tampa, Florida for almost seven years before moving to the DC metropolitan area.
 He holds a B.A. in General Social Studies from Providence College, Rhode Island and was raised in Lima, Peru.

-Daniel Sanchez is a nationally certified interpreter through the National Board of Certification for Medical Interpreters.
-His career in the language services industry spans more than a decade serving non-English speaking and limited English proficient individuals from diverse cultural and socioeconomic backgrounds.
-Daniel has worked as a medical, educational, social services, legal and conference interpreter and as a voice-over artist for several healthcare organizations seeking to expand their medical education outreach to Spanish-speaking communities.
-He has been an interpreter trainer for more than five years.
-A member of the American Translators Association, Daniel is actively pursuing ATA and court interpreter certifications.
+A native of New York, Daniel Sanchez is the Language Access Services Program Coordinator at Richmond University Medical Center – Staten Island NY.
+He is a medical certified interpreter through the National Board of Certification for Medical Interpreters.
+Daniel’s career in the language services industry spans more than a decade serving Non-English speaking and Limited English proficient individuals from diverse cultural and socioeconomic backgrounds.
+He has worked as a medical, educational, social services, legal and conference interpreter and as a voice-over artist for several healthcare organizations seeking to expand their medical education outreach to Spanish-speaking communities.
+Daniel has been an interpreter trainer for more than five years and is a subject matter expert on language access laws.
+A member of the International Medical Interpreters Association and the American Translators Association, Daniel is actively pursuing ATA certification.

 A native of Cuba, Denis Socarrás-Estrada is currently completing a PhD in Modern Languages, Literature and Translation from the University of Alcalá, Madrid, Spain.
 It is linked to interpreting studies and training methodology for public services (community) interpreting.
 He holds an MA in Intercultural Communication, Interpreting & Translating in Public Services and an English degree from Cuba.
 Denis is a practicing conference interpreter who also teaches languages in various institutions and is an instructor in the University of Alcalá MA program in public services interpreting.
 He has co-trained with the renowned Uldis Ozolins, Carmen Valero and Jan Cambridge.
 A native speaker of Spanish with working knowledge of other languages, Denis publishes in the field and speaks widely at conferences.
 He has also supervised a number of MA theses and is deeply concerned with research in the didactics of interpreter training and interpreter cognitive processes and performance.